 Go Go Goji Berries

-	The Goji Berry is quickly growing in popularity for it amazing health benefits and now there are some amazingly effortless ways to enjoy this Asian fruit.
-Goji is available fresh, dried or in juice form.
-Here is a a run down on why the Goji Berry should be a staple in your diet and some super simple recipes to start taking advantage of what they can do for you!
+The Goji Berry is quickly growing in popularity for its amazing health benefits and now there are some amazingly effortless ways to enjoy this Asian fruit.
+Goji is available fresh, dried, or in juice form.
+Here is a run-down on why the Goji Berry should be a staple in your diet and some super simple recipes to start taking advantage of what they can do for you!

-	Goji bars also demand no cooking, and are usually the most popular goji berry recipes.
+Goji bars also demand no cooking and are usually the most popular goji berry recipes.
 You can simply throw a few goji berries into your salads, just as you would dried cranberries or raisins.
-Or you can stir goji berries into your favorite yoghurt with some muesli for a super healthy breakfast.
+Or you can stir goji berries into your favorite yogurt with some muesli for a super healthy breakfast.

 A simple rule to use when using goji berries is to replace raisins or cranberries with Goji Berries.
 It’s just that simple.
 Try putting goji berries into your chicken or duck marinade, or add goji juice.
 Many people use raisins and dried cranberries in rice dishes, so why not add goji berries instead?

 Goji fruit and juice can be frozen to make an excellent and healthy dessert or treat on a hot day.
 There are some great goji berry recipes for kids, including simple goji-cicles.
 Just pour goji juice into an ice cube tray, and stick toothpicks or paddle sticks in to serve as popsicle sticks.
 You can also make chewy goji bars.
 Take your usual recipe for fruit and nut bars and add goji berries to the mixture.
 You might want to blend your own goji smoothies from berries and juice.
 Goji is such a versatile fruit that it can be adapted and incorporated into most recipes that call for dried fruits.